-Gold, Oil extend gains as Trump warns Russia to `get ready;' missiles coming on Syria
+Gold and Oil extend gains as Trump warns Russia to get ready as missiles coming on Syria

 Both yellow and ‘black’ golds are currently finding support from heightened fear among investors that the U.S. and its allies may soon launch a military strike against Syria.
 This is in response to the suspected chemical weapons attack in the country.
 The fear is that there might be counterstrike by Russia, which could further damage Moscow’s relation with the West.
 Indeed, in a tweet, US President Donald Trump has said: “Russia vows to shoot down any and all missiles fired at Syria.
 Get ready Russia, because they will be coming, nice and new and “smart!”
 You shouldn’t be partners with a Gas Killing Animal who kills his people and enjoys it!”